EasyCorp/EasyAdminBundle/README.md

 **❮ NOTE ❯** This bundle releases new versions on a regular basis.
 Make sure to update your dependencies frequently to get the latest version.
-[Check out the changelog](https://github.com/javiereguiluz/EasyAdminBundle/releases) to learn about the new features.
+[Check out the changelog](https://github.com/javiereguiluz/EasyAdminBundle/releases) to learn about the new features and read the [UPGRADE guide](https://github.com/javiereguiluz/EasyAdminBundle/blob/master/UPGRADE.md).

 -----